Amritachatterjee77/Dac_Assignment/contentpage.md

 2. Assign access to the group.

     a.
 Click **Access policies > Assign access**.
-  b.
+    a.
 Select the type of access to assign:
-		a. **IAM services**: Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.\
+    a. **IAM services**: Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.
-		b. **Account management services**: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.
+    a. **Account management services**: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.
-  c.
+    a.
 Select all roles that apply.
-  d.
+    a.
 Click **Add > Assign**.
 See [What makes a good access group strategy?](https://cloud.ibm.com/docs/account?topic=account-account_setup#resource-group-strategy) for details about how to best set-up your access groups.

 ## Step 9: Explore your support options